russelljohnwilliams/blood-records/wp-content/plugins/woo-customers-manager/readme.txt

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the ‘wp-content/plugins/’ directory of your WordPress site.
-3. Activate ‘WooCommerce Customers Manager’ from the Plugins page.
+3. Activate ‘Premmerce WooCommerce Customers Manager’ from the Plugins page.

 == Screenshots ==

 1. Filtering customers
 2. Customer’s card

+== Frequently Asked Questions ==

+= Documentation =

+Full documentation is available here: [Premmerce WooCommerce Customers Manager](https://premmerce.com/woocommerce-customers-manager/)

+= Installation Instructions =
+Go to Plugins -> Add New section from your admin account and search for Premmerce WooCommerce Customers Manager.

+You can also install this plugin manually:
+* Download the plugin’s ZIP archive and unzip it.
+* Copy the unzipped premmerce-woocommerce-product-filter folder to the /wp-content/plugins/ directory.
+* Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==